Monogramm/spring-rest-api-starter/README.md

 A "simple" starter project custom RESTful API.

-The project uses Spring Boot and a MySQL database.
+The project uses Spring Boot, a connection to a database and a connection to a mail server.

 ## Prerequisites
 0. Globally installed [Git](https://git-scm.com/), [JDK](https://www.java.com/download/) (8 at least) and [Maven](https://maven.apache.org/).